-- Conduct a Pre-parole Investigation if the Parole Board schedules a parole hearing. - Contact victims for their views regarding release and restitution as part of the Pre-parole Investiation and provide information about the hearing date and place. - Supervise offenders granted parole or released by diminution of sentence (a mandatory release based on law) for the remainder of their sentences-that is, until their full term dates. - Enforce the Parole Board's rules of supervision.
-Only the Parole Board can set, change, or delete the conditions of supervision for parolees and diminution of sentence releases. - Oversee collection of monthly restitution payments ordered by the Parole Board. - Notify the board if a parolee falls behind by 60 days or more in making restitution payments.
-The board may then hold a hearing and order sanctions ranging from reprimand to revocation.
+- Conduct a Pre-parole Investigation if the Committee on Parole schedules a parole hearing. - Contact victims for their views regarding release and restitution as part of the Preparole Investiation and provide information about the hearing date and place. - Supervise offenders granted parole or released by diminution of sentence (a mandatory release based on law) for the remainder of their sentences-that is, until their full term dates. - Enforce the Committee on Parole's rules of supervision.
+Only the Committee can set, change, or delete the conditions of supervision for parolees and diminution of sentence releases. - Oversee collection of monthly restitution payments ordered by the Committee on Parole. - Notify the committee if a parolee falls behind by 60 days or more in making restitution payments.
+The Committee may then hold a hearing and order sanctions ranging from reprimand to revocation.